 What about bees?

 Being as we are in the country in a healthy environment, snakes do live in the area, too.
-Mostly here are black snakes and some Carolina water snakes.
+Mostly you’ll see black snakes and some Carolina water snakes.
 Both are beneficial, but if you see one and don’t like snakes or are unsure what kind of snake it is, call the office and staff will remove it.

 If you have questions that I haven’t answered here, please feel free to contact us so my people can answer them for you.